candidtim/unifs/README.md

 `unifs` supports multiple back-ends, such as a local file system, (S)FTP, Google Drive, various blob storage such as S3, GCS, ADLS, and dozens of other implementations.
-It is based on `fsspec` and it supports any available `fsspec` implementation.
 Use `unifs impl list` to list supported protocols, but know that other protocols can be added, including any custom implementations users may provide.